cncf/toc/PRINCIPLES.md

 1. No kingmakers.
 Similar or competitive projects are not excluded for reasons of overlap.
 1. No single stack.
 Encourage interoperability for the emergence of a variety of stacks and patterns to serve the community and adopters.

-The TOC picks projects with a real chance of achieving widespread use, and it does not pick a signle winner in each category.
+The TOC picks projects with a real chance of achieving widespread use, and it does not pick a single winner in each category.
 Via the “no kingmakers” principle and “what is a project”, the CNCF may support several projects which show how a ‘stack’ is a solution to certain use cases.
 For example, some stacks might use a container orchestrator.
 Other stacks might show how to integrate monitoring with other “observability” technologies, for cloud native apps regardless of their orchestration model.

 The TOC does not pick a “winning stack” - i.e., vertically integrated set of projects as a solution for multiple application problems.
 This means that the CNCF is not promoting a single, monolithic stack of technologies.